brianwhelan/heroku/README.md

 	●	The third calendar is created because it's ID is unused

 	●	All responses are JSON encoded

+	You will find the results in file "testcalcreate.txt"

 Test name: View Calendar